mikiTesf/ppd/README.md

                         (ex: AM for Amharic, E for English, etc. Defaults to AM) -f FORMAT, --format FORMAT
                         The file format of the download.
-PDF, JWPUB, EPUB, BRL or RTF (defaults to JWPUB) -c, --cont            Continue downloading releases of the specified publication until the end of the year (See the last example below) -o, --links-only      Only show download links (publications will not be downloaded) -v, --version         show program's version number and exit
+PDF, JWPUB, EPUB, BRL or RTF (defaults to JWPUB) -o, --link-only       Only show download links (publications will not be downloaded) -r, --hierarchy       Create a directory hierarchy into which downloads will be saved (see the note under 'downloads:')
+  -c, --cont            Continue fetching links for releases of the specified publication
+                        until the end of the year (see the last example below) -v, --version         show program's version number and exit

 examples:
     Executing the command below will not download any publication as the publication is not specified.
-    % ppd --year 2010 --month 2 --format pdf --lang e
+    % ppd --year=2010 --month=2 --format=pdf --lang=e

     This will download the Awake of September 2010 in the PDF format and the English language.
-    % ppd g --year 2010 --month 9 --format pdf --lang e
+    % ppd g --year=2010 --month=9 --format=pdf --lang=e

     This will download the Public Watchtower of the current year and month in the EPUB format and the Arabic language.
-    % ppd wp --format epub --lang a
+    % ppd wp --format=epub --lang=a

     This will download all Meeting Workbook issues from January 2018 up to December 2018 in the JWPUB format and the Amharic language (note that `--cont` is passed).
-    % ppd mwb --year 2018 --month 1 --format jwpub --lang am --cont
+    % ppd mwb --year=2018 --month=1 --format=jwpub --lang=am --cont

-more on options:
-    Long options can have an equal sign between them and their values (--format=pdf).
-Also, short options can be used inplace of long ones.
-Here is the short option equivalent of the last example above:
-    % ppd mwb -y 2018 -m 1 -f jwpub -l am -c

 downloads:
-    ppd will create a directory hierarchy in the current working directory in which downloaded publications will be saved.
+    If you pass --hierarchy (-r), ppd will create a directory hierarchy in the current working directory in which downloaded publications will be saved.
 The hierarchy follows the following pattern:
                     <publication-type>/<publication-language>/<publication-year>

     For example if you download all public Watchtowers of 2020 in the Amharic language, this is what the file tree for the downloads will look like: wp/
                         └── AM
                             └── 2020
                                 ├── wp_AM_202001.extn
                                 ├── wp_AM_202005.extn
                                 └── wp_AM_202009.extn

+more on options:
+    Short options can be used in place of long ones.
+Here is the short option equivalent of the last example above:
+    % ppd mwb -y 2018 -m 1 -f jwpub -l am -c

+author:
+    Mikyas Tesfamichael (mickyastesfamichael@gmail.com)
 ```

 It was written using Python 3.8 and the minimum version of Python 3 its compatible with is uncertain.